 Start out at the intersection of Routes 80 and 77 in North Branford.
 Follow Route 77 north through Durham, and take a left onto Route 147.
 Route 147 will merge with Route 157.
 Follow Route 157 to into Middletown, where you’ll takr a right onto Route 66.
 Follow 66 over the Arrigoni Bridge into Portland.
 Continue on 66 east until you reach the town of Marlborough.
 Take a right onto Route 2 east, and continue into Colchester.
 Once you’re in Colchester, turn off of Route 2 onto Route 11 south.
 Continue on Route 11 to the end, and take a right onto Route 82.
 Cruise down Route 82 into Lyme, and take a left onto Route 156.
 Take 156 south through Lyme until you get to Interstate 95.
 Briefly take Interstat 95 over the Connecticut River, and exit onto Route 9 north.
 Take Route 9 north through Essex, and take a left onto Route 80 west.
 Take Route 80 west back to the start of the route in North Branford.

 Want to share a great motorcycle trip in Connecticut?
-Let us know in the comments on this post!
+Let us know!
 We’d love to hear where you like to ride.
-If you ever have a legal question about a motorcycle accident, you can speak to the Connecticut Motorcycle Accident Lawyers at Carter Mario Injury Lawyers anytime at 800-900-6700.
+If you ever have a legal question about a motorcycle accident, you can speak to the Connecticut Motorcycle Accident Lawyers at Carter Mario anytime.